tabulify/tabulify/ansible/roles/nexus/README.md

 ```
 where:
   * `nexus_version` is the version of nexus ([Full list](https://help.sonatype.com/repomanager3/download/download-archives---repository-manager-3))
+  * `nexus_fqdn` is the full qualified domain name used by nginx to proxy every request in port 80 to the nexus_port.
   * user properties are:
     * `nexus_user` is the user name
     * `nexus_group` is the user group